By their very nature as a business, many greenhouses, garden centers, florists, and nurseries are family-run businesses.

 Promotions Through Social Media

-Since social media is such an influential aspect of online advertising, it must be included in the top suggestions to implement.
+Since social media is such an influential aspect of digital marketing for landscapers, it must be included in the top suggestions to implement.
 Cultivating social media channels helps to set the stage for better results when you try to run promotions for your garden center.

 Instagram is one of the best platforms for social media marketing, followed closely by Facebook and Twitter.